harshabose/propulsion_system_analysis/README.md

 # propeller_design
-Aerodynamic and performance analysis tool for propellers
+Aerodynamic and performance analysis tool for UAV and Fixed-wing propellers powered propulsion system